Bringing Education to the Table

 “The form of leadership in Turkey is going to change and it is going to change a lot sooner than people think.
 Because we need it to change, we need the country to adapt, and adapt quickly,” says Zeynep Dereli, vice-president of the Democracy and Progress party (DEVA) and founder of Turkey’s first tech K-12 school, TINK.
 Who will be the main catalysers of this change?
 Women, she claims.
 Because “women are adaptable, we have this intrinsic ability.”
 In the digital age, the politician and education leader adds, this quality of women to adapt had made them more competitive, able to change and re-skill.

-The up-and-coming Turkish politician Zeynep Dereli believes more female representation will change the political agenda for the better.
-Watch the documentary film 'One Day in the Life of Zeynep Dereli' below.
+Emerging Turkish politician Zeynep Dereli believes that greater representation of women will change the political agenda for the better.
+Watch the documentary "A Day in the Life of Zeynep Dereli" below.

 A legacy of female empowerment waiting to come back